 Partnering with LDS Philanthropies, the Newman family left a planned gift to BYU, which made them members of the Jesse and Amanda Knight Society.
 Their donation affords students like Kalli an opportunity to live their dreams.
 For Kalli, that means one day running a camp to help kids suffering from depression and anxiety find comfort and healing in the beauty that surrounds them.

-To learn how you can be the answer to someone’s prayer and change a life for good, please contact the email the Planned Giving Office or call 800-525-8074.
+To learn how you can be the answer to someone’s prayer and change a life for good, please email the Planned Giving Office or call 800-525-8074.

 The nursing program at Brigham Young University succeeds in part due to donations from people like you.
 In addition to the donor-funded scholarships available in the nursing program, nurses are also greatly benefited by the mentored learning opportunities that are also provided by donors.